-As with the Maunsell's they are a b*** to renumber as they are using no font known to HMRS and it's completely wrong for the SR anyway.
+As with the Maunsell coaches they are a b*** to renumber as they are using no font known to HMRS and it's completely wrong for the SR anyway.

 Crew is a problem when you're going to run in multiple, but on balance I think better to have than not.
-By chance I was talking to the owner of Falcon Figures at the Horsham show who had just bought a 2 BIL with the intention of producing a motorman specifically for it.
-Falcon Figures are best known for their excellent loco crew ( I have dozens) and I went off with 3 suitable looking drivers.
+By chance I was talking to the owner of Falcon Figures at the Horsham show who had just bought a 2 BIL unit with the intention of producing a motorman specifically for it.
+Falcon Figures are best known for their excellent loco crew (I have dozens) and I went off with three suitable looking drivers.
 Should be ready for Scalefour Midlands in September 2014.

 So how do I link units together?

-I'll probably run this 8 as 2 four car units but I think the bar will be rather unsightly between units.
-I was going to have Kadees but they are not very prototypical.
+I'll probably run this 8-car as two 4-car units, but I think the bar will be rather unsightly between units.
+I was going to have Kadee couplers, but they are not very prototypical.
 Maybe I'll araldite in some screw links.
 I have no problem being the man between the tracks doing the hook up.
 I'm just a bit overscale.

 Lastly, I can't get too hung up about tail lamps but I do like my headcodes correct.
 I glued small but strong magnets behind the headcode boxes and will put a sliver of steel behind the stencils.